udacity/cdond-c3-projectstarter/instructions/3-configuration-management.md

 - Add a job named `run-migrations` that runs database migrations so that new changes are applied.
   - Use a Docker image that's compatible with NodeJS
   - Save some evidence that any new migrations ran.
 This is useful information if you need to roll back.
-Hint: The migration output will include `"has been executed successfully."` if any new migrations were applied.
+Hint: The migration output will include `"has been executed successfully"` if any new migrations were applied.
     - Save the output to a file or variable.
     - Use "grep" to check for text that shows that a new migration was applied.
     - If true, send a "1" (or any value at all) to [MemStash.io](https://memstash.io) using a key that is bound to the workflow id like `migration_${CIRCLE_WORKFLOW_ID}`.